FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 ### Donate

 Donate seems a bit strange a name for this.
 What it does, however, is not pass money.
-It\'s a different method that tells the server if it\'s going to allow mining of bitcoins during the imaging phases.
+It's a different method that tells the server if it's going to allow mining of bitcoins during the imaging phases.
 Donation can be disabled later and this value will have no more effect during updates.
 It only operates to define setting during fresh installs. :